Chapter 10 Plant hydraulics

 10.5.2 Plant and soil conductances

-Overall plant conductance \(k_{plant}\) is defined as the sum of resistances across the hydraulic network Fig. 10.2: \[\begin{equation} k_{plant} = \left(\frac{1}{\sum_{s=1}^{S}{k_{root, s}}} + \frac{1}{k_{stem, apo}}+ \frac{1}{k_{leaf, apo}} + \frac{1}{k_{leaf,symp}}\right)^{-1} \end{equation}\]
+Overall plant conductance \(k_{plant}\) is defined as the inverse of the sum of resistances across the hydraulic network Fig. 10.2: \[\begin{equation} k_{plant} = \left(\frac{1}{\sum_{s=1}^{S}{k_{root, s}}} + \frac{1}{k_{stem, apo}}+ \frac{1}{k_{leaf, apo}} + \frac{1}{k_{leaf,symp}}\right)^{-1} \end{equation}\]

 Whenever needed, for each soil layer \(s\), the conductance from the root surface to the root crown is updated using the current level of \(PLC_{stem}\): \[\begin{equation} k_{root,s} = k_{root,\max,s} \cdot (1.0 - PLC_{stem}) \end{equation}\] whereas the conductance from the root crown to the stem apoplasm is updated similarly: \[\begin{equation} k_{stem, apo} = k_{stem, apo, \max} \cdot (1.0 - PLC_{stem}) \end{equation}\] and the conductance from the stem apoplasm to the leaf apoplasm is updated using the current level of \(PLC_{leaf}\): \[\begin{equation} k_{leaf, apo} = k_{leaf, apo, \max} \cdot (1.0 - PLC_{leaf}) \end{equation}\]